Transport of the components

 With the exception of buildings, whose construction is under European responsibility, the in-kind contributions to ITER will be shipped from destinations all over the globe to the ITER site in Cadarache, France.
 The ITER Organization and all Domestic Agencies will work with a global Logistics Service Provider (LSP) for the transportation, logistics and insurance needs associated with these deliveries.

 For all components sent by the Domestic Agencies, the European Domestic Agency will provide transportation services to the ITER site from the Mediterranean harbour of Fos-sur-Mer (or in the case of air transport, from the Marseille airport in Marignane).
 Up to these points, the expense of transport lies with each sending Domestic Agency.

 The ITER Itinerary

 Large-scale public works were carried out along the 104 kilometres of the ITER Itinerary by the Host state France as part of its commitment to ITER.
 Roads were widened, bridges reinforced and intersections modified in preparation for the exceptional size and weight of some of the Tokamak components.
 The cost for these road works (EUR 110 million) was shared by the Bouches-du-Rhône department Council (66 percent) and the French State (34 percent).

 The arrival of the loads has been programmed according to the ITER Tokamak assembly and plant installation schedule: the first convoys will carry elements needed in the lowest levels of the machine and in the first auxiliary buildings.

 In advance of actual component transport, test convoys will be organized along the ITER Itinerary from Berre to Cadarache.
 From 16-20 September 2013, the first of these test convoys, replicating the dimensions of the most exceptional ITER loads, successfully verified that the stresses caused to the roads, bridges and roundabouts of the ITER Itinerary agreed with engineering calculations.
-From 31 March to 4 April 2014 a second test convoy will test global logistics and organization, including the crossing of the Etang-de-Berre on a specially designed barge.
+From 31 March to 8 April 2014 a second test convoy tested global logistics and organization, including the crossing of the Etang-de-Berre on a specially designed barge.